CleverCloud/doc.clever-cloud.com/commons/clever-cloud-overview/hooks.md

 to use hooks is to integrate Clever Cloud-specific tasks which don't belong in the project's build configuration.

+## Exceptions

+Some application types do not have hooks support or only some of them.

+### Docker

+For Docker, because you can do pretty much anything yourself inside your Dockerfile, only the following hooks are available:

+- CC_RUN_SUCCEEDED_HOOK

+If you need support for other hooks, please reach out to our support and explain your use case.

 ## Hooks types

 ### Pre Build (`CC_PRE_BUILD_HOOK`)